mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-representations.md

 ### Add images {#images}

-If the selected placement is image-type, you can add content coming from the **Adobe Experience Cloud Asset** library, a centralized repository of assets provided by [!DNL Adobe Experience Manager Assets Essentials].
+If the selected placement is image-type, you can add content coming from the **Adobe Experience Cloud Asset** library, a centralized repository of assets provided by [!DNL Adobe Experience Manager Assets].

 >[!NOTE]
 >